So You’ve Bulked Up All Winter

-So you’ve bulked up all winter and now it’s almost spring time so you want to make sure you look your absolute best when you hit those beaches so you figure it’s time to start losing some of that excess fat, right?
-Of course I’m right!
+And now it’s almost spring time so you want to make sure you look your absolute best when you hit those beaches so you figure it’s time to start losing some of that excess fat, right?
+Of course, I’m right!
 Trust me, I know your struggle playa because I go through the EXACT same thing.
 But don’t worry, I’ve got you covered.

-As you probably already know, bulking is a common method of adding muscle mass to the body which involves eating a large number of calories and lifting weight in an attempt to build muscle.Only problem is, too many folks adopt a bulk at all costs attitude (dirty bulk) and end up piling on pounds of fat during the process.
+As you probably already know, bulking is a common method of adding muscle mass to the body which involves eating a large number of calories and lifting weight in an attempt to build muscle.
+The only problem with that is, too many folks adopt a bulk at all costs attitude (dirty bulk) and end up piling on pounds of fat during the process.
 When this happens, it’s time to clean up your diet to shred body fat, while maintaining your hard-earned muscle.
 And that’s where we come in to give you that often needed “extra push”.

 Yup, you read right.
-While the common belief is that you need high repetitions and lighter weights to burn fat and tone those muscles up, I’m here to tell you that that is false.
-High-rep training burns no more fat than lifting heavy.
+While the common belief is that you need high repetitions and lighter weights to burn fat and tone those muscles up, I’m here to tell you that that b.s. is false.
+High-rep training doesn’t burn any more fat than lifting heavy.
 When cutting body fat, you want to maintain as much muscle as possible, so to do this, stick with the same routine you used to build the muscle in the first place.
 Period.

 Now, I’m going to keep it real with you.
-When I bulk, I typically do very little cardio, but when it comes to shredding, cardio helps greatly with burning extra calories and speeding up your progress.
-Try to perform at least three to four cardio sessions per week, each lasting anywhere from 15-30 mins.Try performing a mixture of low- to moderate-intensity steady-state cardio and high-intensity interval training.
-For your steady-state work, walk, jog, swim or cycle and for the high-intensity intervals, play sports, run hills, do sprints at a track or on a treadmill, or use interval programs on the cardio machines at the gym.
+When I bulk, I typically do very little cardio, but when it comes to losing body fat, cardio helps greatly with burning extra calories and speeding up your progress.
+Try to perform at least three cardio sessions per week, each lasting anywhere from 15-20 mins.
+I keep it simple and run on either a treadmill or Stairmaster.
+Nothing fancy.
+Give it a try and let me know what you think.

-For those of you who aren’t afraid of a little hard work and want to find out exactly how to shed those extra pounds while still maintaining your muscle check out our FREE SHREDDER starter guide below.
-Click the image and enjoy!
+And for those of you who aren’t afraid of a little hard work and want to find out exactly how to shed those extra pounds while still maintaining your muscle check out our FREE GUIDE guide on how to shed fat like a sexy beast below.

 Talk to you soon!